What do radiation oncologists do?

 Who can I talk to at UMD?

 You need to be aggressive about getting such projects though.
 The residents are a great starting point in setting up research projects and can help direct you to faculty with ongoing projects.
-In particular, Dr. Vujaskovic has a thriving lab if you are interested in bench research and Dr. Simone, as well as many other faculty members, is very active in clinical research.
+In particular, Dr. Vujaskovic has a thriving lab if you are interested in bench research and Drs.
+Nichols, Mishra, Mohindra, as well as many other faculty members, are very active in clinical research.

 Should I take a year off?

 A year off is NOT completely necessary.
 Many applicants each year still match without taking a year off.
-That having been said, if you have little research experience and have less-than-stellar board scores and grades, taking a year off may be necessary in order for you to match.
+That having been said, if you have little research experience and/or have less-than-stellar board scores and grades, taking a year off may be beneficial.
 It is possible to complete research from scratch during the latter half of third year and into fourth year, but requires hard work and no small amount of luck.
 Case reports are not commonly published in radiation oncology, so getting published isn’t as easy as simply being motivated and willing like in some other fields.
 It takes time.
 Getting at the very least a poster presentation under your belt is nearly required.
 Keep in mind, you are competing against MD/PhDs.
 Taking a year off may help put you over the edge into gaining interviews at stronger programs.

 If I want to take a year, when should I do it?

 If planning on taking a year off for research, it would be most helpful for you to do it between third and fourth year.
 This way, you have a whole year to perform research and generate publications, get LORs, and gain knowledge in the field, before going on to your fourth year radiation oncology electives.
 Taking a year off after fourth year may not be as useful or productive, as you really only have from May-September to do research before the application cycle begins, which is not that much time to get research and potential publications completed.